luke-beep/all-about-windows/README.md

 When you recieve the popup to delete all the selected startup items click yes.

 6. Run Windows Disk Cleanup.
-CTRL + R and type "cleanmgr.exe".
+WIN + R and type "cleanmgr.exe", then press enter.
 Choose your drive and press **OK**.
 Then select what you would like to clean up and hit **OK**.

 8. Run Windows Defragment and trimmer.
-CTRL + R and type "dfrgui.exe".
+WIN + R and type "dfrgui.exe", then press enter.
 Select your drive and press Optimize or Analyze.

 9. Change energy plan.
 Open control panel and search for power plan.
 Then select **show additional plans** and select **Ultimate Performance**.